sfu-ireceptor/service-php-mongodb/README.md

 cp util/git-hooks/pre-push .git/hooks
 ```

-To force the push in case some tests fail:
+To skip the tests when doing a push:
 ```
 git push --no-verify
 ```